Rish1597/Heart-Failure-Prediction/README.md

 - **Oldpeak** : oldpeak = ST [Numeric value measured in depression]
 - **ST_Slope** : the slope of the peak exercise ST segment [Up: upsloping, Flat: flat, Down: downsloping]
 - **HeartDisease** : output class [1: heart disease, 0: Normal]

+- ### Conclusion
+- - We have used 3 different classifiers Logistic Regression, Decision Tree and Random Forest
+- In our case, false negatives hold a high weightage.
+A false negative means the model incorrectly predicts that a patient does not have a disease when they actually do.
+In the context of heart disease diagnosis, missing a person who actually has the disease (false negatives) can have severe consequences as it may delay necessary treatment and pose a risk to the patient's health.
+Therefore, minimizing false negatives is crucial in this scenario.
+- As we can see from the above result, Random Forest Classifier has the highest accuracy **(85.87%)** and lowest false negative rate **(8.70%)**